If I haven’t already said this to you yet, Happy New Year!

 #02.
 Focus on “one thing” at a time.

-I know it’s not as simple just aiming for one goal when you probably have so many thing you want to achieve with your blog this year.
+I know that it’s not as simple just aiming for one goal when you probably have so many things you want to achieve with your blog this year.

 #03.
 Create a clean and distraction free working environment.

-Recently I renovated my home office space to create a more relaxing working environment, though I have to admit it’s starting to get a little bit cluttered again.
+Recently I took the liberty to renovate my home office space to create a more relaxing working environment, though I have to admit it’s starting to get a little bit cluttered again.

 #04.
 Create realistic deadlines for your goals.

-This will help you stay on track with your goals and ensure you don’t end up slacking!
+This will help you stay on track with your goals and ensure you don’t end up slacking or procrastinating!

 One of my personal goals this year is to compete in (and hopefully complete) the Tough Mudder Obstacle Race.